shalukasw/redback-test/README.md

 npm run add-block b servo -- -c control
 ```

-Once the files are generated, add the new block in `toolbox.ts` -->
+Once the files are generated, add the new block in `toolbox.ts`

-Checking